fbernutz/die-himmelstraeumerin-blog/Content/posts/summaries-ios-interview-topics.md

 - SwiftUI Data Flow
 - Memory Management with ARC (especially to values returned by functions??)

-I won't create sketchnotes for every topic, but I think it's good to have a list of relevant topics that you can study or prepare for your interviews.
+_Disclaimer: The list of topics isn't exhaustive.
+I have no idea what your interviewers will ask you about in your interviews.
+But this is an overview about the most common topics.
+(More iOS Interview Questions at [GitHub by raywenderlich.com](https://github.com/raywenderlich/ios-interview/tree/master/iOS%20Specific%20Questions))_

 Now, I'll walk you through the sketchnotes I have created as part of my preparation and add some additional links to them for your further studies.
 There will be more sketchnotes in the next days/weeks.
+But I won't have time to create sketchnotes for every single topic.

 <h2 id="swift-evolution">Swift Evolution</h2>

 _(added on 15th of March 2021)_

 Let's start with the evolution of Swift.
-I started with iOS development shortly before the release of Swift 2 - it was in 2015.
+I started with iOS development shortly before the release of Swift 2 – it was in 2015.

 Creating this sketchnote was especially fun because I could look back at the features which were added step by step.
 I had almost forgotten that there was a time when Swift had no `guard` statement or `try and catch`.
 I don't miss it 😉